 The medicines you take to treat advanced prostate cancer are strong.
-While they're working on your cancer, they can also cause side effects.
+They can cause side effects, but there are lots of ways to manage them.

-You may leak urine when you laugh, cough, or sneeze.
-Or you might not be able to control your flow of urine.
+When you laugh, cough, or sneeze, you may leak urine or find that you can't control its flow.
 This can happen after you have surgery to remove your prostate as well as from radiation therapy.

 Try these tips:

-- Cut down on or avoid alcohol and caffeine.
+- Cut back on or avoid alcohol and caffeine.

 - Do Kegel exercises to strengthen your pelvic floor muscles that control the flow of urine.